Connection (CNXN)

 5. Revenue Growth

-As you can see below, Connection’s 1.8% annualized revenue growth over the last five years was sluggish.
+As you can see below, Connection’s sales grew at a sluggish 2.1% compounded annual growth rate over the last five years.
 This shows it failed to generate demand in any major way and is a rough starting point for our analysis.

-Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
+We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
 Connection’s recent performance shows its demand has slowed as its revenue was flat over the last two years.

-Looking ahead, sell-side analysts expect revenue to grow 6.6% over the next 12 months, an improvement versus the last two years.
-This projection is above the sector average and indicates its newer products and services will fuel better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 5.7% over the next 12 months, an improvement versus the last two years.
+This projection is above average for the sector and indicates its newer products and services will spur better top-line performance.

 6. Operating Margin

-Connection’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 3.6% over the last five years.
+Connection’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 3.6% over the last five years.
 This profitability was lousy for a business services business and caused by its suboptimal cost structure.

 Analyzing the trend in its profitability, Connection’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.